September 12, 2025

 3. Can I invest my emergency fund in stocks or gold?

-4. How to calculate EF if I have irregular income?
+4. How do I calculate my emergency fund if I have irregular income?

-5. Is emergency fund same as contingency fund?
+6. Is an emergency fund the same as a contingency fund?

 Published At: Sep 12, 2025 11:32 am